lehigh-university-libraries/isle-preserve/README.md

 ./scripts/maintenance/fixup-ci.sh
 ```

 Which will ask for your password before running on each environment to avoid forcing a rollout across the fleet (and b/c it's a sudo command).
-Running that script on a given environment is akin to rolling out the `staging` branch to that environment.
+Running that script on a given environment is akin to rolling out the `main` branch to that environment.
 Meaning, any code on the `HEAD` of that branch will be put into that environment and the rollout process itself will cause around 30s of downtime.

 ## Self Healing

-There is [a systemd timer+service](./scripts/systemd/health.service) that runs every minute that executes [a bash script](./scripts/maintenance/health.sh) that checks the health of the docker compose ISLE deployment.
+There is [a systemd service](./scripts/systemd/health.service) that starts [docker-autoheal](https://github.com/lehigh-university-libraries/docker-autoheal) which runs on a 10s timer to check the health of the docker compose ISLE deployment.
 If a service is unhealthy or otherwise stopped, the script alerts via slack and basically just does `docker compose up -d`.
 Thrashing on the services is left to the tech admin to troubleshoot further.

 ## Backups